maximilianofni/maximilianofni/README.md

 ### Hi, My name is MAXIMILIANO 👋
-- I like to learn about new technologies.
+- I like to learn about new technologies web .
 - I am currently learning about development on ARDUINO.

 ### SKILLS